Upper seminar "Theoretical computer science

 Experimentation is a well-established learning mechanism in school subjects of natural sciences, for instance biology.
 For understanding the basics of experimental design and making logically consistent hypotheses, it is expected from pupils to have some background knowledge and concentrate themselves on their thoughts.
 But interaction with a teacher can distract a group of pupils from the thinking processes they should undergo in designing an experiment.

-The introduction of digital learning tools can help to minimise such effects.
+The introduction of digital learning tools can help to minimize such effects.
 We are working to create such a tool which can model influence experiments and provide to check their correctness by a simple proof system.
 I will present our model language and proof rules for influence experiments.

-Mittwoch, 31.8.2022: Rüdiger Ehlers
+Wednesday, 31.8.2022: Rüdiger Ehlers

 Natural Colors of Infinite Words.